jose-izarra/jenga-game/README.md

 #### Time Complexity:

 - **Average Case:**
-    - For the average case, Linear search will run at (quite obviously) `O(n)` time complexity, where n is the size of the tower matrix.
-Linear search sequentially examines elements and layers in this case to make sure that any conditions being met impact the tower's probability of falling
+    - For the average case, Linear search will run at `O(n)` time complexity, where n is the amount of layers in the matrix.
+This is because we will have to go through each layer to evaluate the stability of the tower.
+This is a negligible time complexity since we do not have to scale the game, but it is still important to note.
 - **Worst Case:**
     - For the worst case, Linear search also has an `O(n)` time complexity.
 In the worst case, the search operation needs to traverse the entire tower matrix to evaluate its stability.
-Which although a negligible for the most part in this game since we do not have to scale it the game, we would normally look for a better method to look over the probabilities
+Which although a negligible for the most part in this game since we do not have to scale it the game, we would normally look for a better method to look over the balance.

 ___